fttlov/JCAdvance/README.md

 - Customizable buttons: assign gamepad buttons to emulate Xbox, keyboard, and mouse keys <br>
 - Gyro-based modes: mouse/stick emulation for looking/aiming; wheel emulation for driving, Aircraft <br>
 - Hotkeys for switching modes and profiles in real time<br>
-- Customizable sensitivity, deadzones, and left/right stick switching
+- Customizable sensitivity, deadzones, and left/right stick switching<br>
-- Rumble support for Sony/Nintendo gamepads
+- Rumble support for Sony/Nintendo gamepads<br>
-- Dual Joy-Cons combined into a single virtual Xbox controller
+- Dual Joy-Cons combined into a single virtual Xbox controller<br>
-- Magic Wheel feature: use the gyro movements in different directions as additional buttons/actions
+- Magic Wheel feature: use the gyro movements in different directions as additional buttons/actions<br>
 - Support for Sony DualSense adaptive triggers (pistol, rifle, sniper rifle, bow, car pedal);<br>
 - Various emulation modes for games with adaptive triggers;<br>
 - Support for two gamepads <br>
-- (Experimental) External pedal: connect your wheel/pedals and emulate triggers or sticks.
+- (Experimental) External pedal: connect your wheel/pedals and emulate triggers or sticks<br>
-- Minimal memory and CPU usage (0.20% - 0.50%)
+- Minimal memory and CPU usage (0.20% - 0.50%)<br>

 ## What's the difference:
-In short: in the concept of using Gyro Motion, user-friendly GUIs, bug fixes and some new features. <br>
+- First of all: in the concept of using Gyro Motion <br>
+- New user-friendly GUIs <br>
+- Bug fixes and some new features <br>

-DSAdvance was designed primarily for Sony's two-handed controllers.
-JCAdvance, as you might guess, focuses on Joy-cons and their unique gyroscope capabilities. <br>
+DSAdvance was designed primarily for Sony's two-handed controllers with Joy-con support.  <br>
-I assume that Gyro Motion with two-handed gamepads and Joy-cons is based on different concepts. <br>
+JCAdvance not only focuses on making the Joy-Con easy to use, but also allows for flexible customization of the gyroscope settings for various devices.
+I assume that Gyro Motion with two-handed gamepads and Joy-cons is based on different concepts: <br>
-For two-handed: is used for fine-tuning and adjusting classic stick aiming. <br>
+For two-handed: is used for fine-tuning and adjusting classic stick aiming <br>
-Joy-cons: free-hand full Gyro motion control — the right stick for looking/aiming in FPS TPS is a relic of the past.
+Joy-cons: free-hand full Gyro motion control — the right stick for looking/aiming in FPS TPS is a relic of the past

 ## What's new:
 - Config.exe: all primary settings, Gyro options, button mapping, and hotkeys can now be configured via a GUI